gpoteau/CommLinkUSB/README.md

 License Information
 -------------------

-The hardware design is is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License.](http://creativecommons.org/licenses/by-sa/4.0/).
+The hardware design is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

-The USB Stack used in firmware is LUFA, created by Dean Camera [LUFA](http://http://www.fourwalledcubicle.com/LUFA.php).
+The USB Stack used in firmware is [LUFA](http://http://www.fourwalledcubicle.com/LUFA.php), created by Dean Camera.
 The CommLinkUSB firmware was created by Gregory POTEAU.

-The PARUSB software is Released under a modified MIT license. see Software/License.txt for license details.
+The PARUSB software is released under a modified MIT license. see Software/License.txt for license details.

 Repository Contents
 -------------------